So in 2000 the

 formed in 1899.

-It is a game for people who enjoy excitement
+It is a game for people who enjoy the exciting mix of speed, horses and team ball sports.

 Well organised and umpired, it is safe

 and exhilarating.
-Not always has this been
+This, has not always been the case.

 E. Reg White founder of the NSW Musselbrook

-club in 1890, complained in the 1930’s
+club in 1890, complained in the 1930 ’s

 that the fun had gone out of the game that